JsAppNinja/plugga/docs/backend.md

     * If this module does not already exist, you will have to create it.
 Check the section above on setting up the backend module in IntelliJ.
   * Then `Run RemoteApplication`.
 This will start Spring Boot Remote as a service.
-  * Now whenever a change is made in the backend application, one can simply `Build Project (CTRL + F9)` and LiveReload will be triggered.
+  * Now whenever a change is made in the backend application, one can simply `Build Project (CTRL + F9)` or `Build Module` and LiveReload will be triggered.